 It’s ok that it’s not summer.
 Maybe you preserved tomatoes.
 You can certainly use some of those.

 You can also just buy canned tomatoes from the store.
-It’s what the recipe calls for.
+That’s usually the version in my recipe.
 I like Muir Glen Organic Fire-Roasted Diced Tomatoes.
 Because of all the adjectives going on right there that equals just enough flavor to work with.
 Plus, these tomatoes have proven to be an ideal ingredient for lots of the meals I make.

 (This is not a sponsored post, by the way.
-The Muir Glen people don’t even know who I am.
-Yet.)
+The Muir Glen people and I haven’t met.)

 Sunny skies and mild fall temperatures produced new oregano in the garden, thus the inspiration for this newest batch.